"There is no hunting like the hunting of man, and those who have hunted armed men long enough and liked it, never care for anything else thereafter."

 At that, the first of the missiles streaked in, slamming against the Mikasa's armor and causing her to tremor.
 "Standby to launch knightmares!"

 As soon as she had managed to get her pilot suit on, Kallen wasted no time in charging towards her waiting Guren.
 The other members of Zero Squadron followed her example and nearly sprinted toward their own Isshikis, guaranteeing that in the next few minutes the Britannians would be seeing a lot of crimson.
 Both in the form of painted metal, and in the form of blood.

-Once aboard her steed, Kallen moved herself into the usual "riding" position, only when she shifted her chest and legs, she felt slight pain shoot through her body.
+Once aboard her steed, Kallen placed herself into the cockpit chair, feeling slight pain shoot through her body.
 She cringed at this and pushed back against it; technically she had not been cleared for duty, and she knew why.
 Her wounds from the fight against Suzaku had yet to heal, and had it been any other time, Kallen would have likely been resting herself.
 Funny how that worked out.

 After the canopy closed around her, thus sealing her inside, Kallen inserted the pilot key and watched as her instruments came to life.
 First the main monitor, which brought forth login clearance, then the auxiliary monitors, followed by the primary, then secondary sensors, and then the various control panels.
 Confirming its activation, the Guren's head rose up from its body, its blue eyes flashing "on" as if it had actually been awakened.
 While she was far from one hundred percent, at least her machine was at optimal condition, responding soundly to her touch.
 Had the machine actually been a living creature in fact, Kallen would have suspected that it would be anxious to head into battle once more, especially after being unable to participate in the Pendragon strike.